Step One: Your story of “Why?”

 Collectively identify key facts and knowledge gaps

-Gather key facts, data (including photographs or video stills) or quotes that you think best illustrate important aspects of the situation that your Video for Change initiative is addressing.
+Gather key facts, data (including photographs or video stills) or quotes that you think best illustrate important aspects of the situation being addressed by your Video for Change initiative.
 Present these facts, data and quotes to your project team and key participants to explore and discuss.

 Facilitate a discussion that allows them to ask questions about the information.
 Rank the data according to importance, either individually or collectively.
 Then, discuss what is most important to your initiative and make a prioritised list of additional research needs to address gaps.
 The objective is to find knowledge gaps that may lead to new insights.